Halynsky/node-sql-reader/README.md

 This library can parse pure sql file or sql string in to queries array.
 The main use case that made me to create this library was inability of [TypeOrm](https://typeorm.io) to run sql file.
 I needed to run sql file with test data each time when I restart a server to get same starting test data.
-I think that it could be used in some other workflows too.

 ## Install
 ```